wofsauge/IsaacDocs/docs/faq/faq.md

 Isaac.DebugString("foo") -- Works fine
 Isaac:DebugString("foo") -- Fails because the method does not expect the class as the first argument
 ```

-In general, it can be pretty annoying to swap back and forth between using periods and colons.
-If this part of Lua bothers you, I recommend programming mods in TypeScript using the [IsaacScript](https://isaacscript.github.io/) framework.
-In TypeScript, you invoke every function with a period, which is nice and consistent.